 Nikki Smith was born in 1973 in a German army hospital.
-Since then she has often wondered about the importance of an Oxford comma compared to actually sticking your head into a subject and writing about people’s lives.
+Since then she has often wondered about the importance of an Oxford comma compared to actually sticking your head into a situation or subject and writing about what she finds out.

 After a stint at Cardiff Journalism School (Class of 1999) she came to the conclusion the Oxford comma is important but not as important as giving people a voice who might not otherwise have one.
 Early in the millennium as a staff journalist she was drawn to stories of human interest, the funnies and the occasional animal star turn.

-These days as a freelancer she has blended her writing philosophy and love of those kinds of stories into a signature style of gonzo journalism.
+These days as a freelancer she has blended her writing philosophy and love of those kinds of stories into a signature style of writing she has coined blogalism – a mixture of blogging and professional journalism skills.
 Her way with words is well-researched, informative, often humorous and always human.

 Artist David Shrigley described her piece on his show How Are You Feeling? as the ‘best of the bunch’.
 Her blog about the 138th Kentucky Derby followed in the footsteps of Hunter S.Thompson some forty years later.
 While comedian Sophie Willan’s TV debut became a hit during coronavirus lockdown.